How 'sticky bombs' could impact Kashmir insurgency | DW | 02.03.2021

 Afghanistan has seen a recent spate of "sticky bomb" attacks.
 Their arrival in India-administered Kashmir now raises concerns that a Taliban-style violent insurgency could soon grip the disputed Himalayan region.

-In recent months, Indian security forces seized dozens of "sticky bombs" during raids in India-administered Kashmir.
+Indian security forces have seized dozens of "sticky bombs" during raids in India-administered Kashmir in recent months.

 "These bombs are a threat to security forces.
 We have issued orders to the security forces to remain alert," Rajesh Sharma, a senior police official in Samba district, told DW.